 “Things are slow everywhere,” I say, hoping that’ll make her feel better about the lousy life choice she’s made.
 “It’s been a really weak recovery.”

 My offhand remark is unfortunately picked up by the two people I try hardest to avoid at these little shindigs, Mr. All Republicans Are Pigs and Mr. All Liberals Are Idiots.
 “Worst ever!” says Mr. ALAI.

-“If Republicans would only approve the President’s job bill . . .”
-Mr. ARAP begins, but ALAI cuts him off.
+“If Republicans would have only passed the President’s jobs bill,” Mr. ARAP begins, but ALAI cuts him off.

 “If you had half a brain, you’d understand why I’m right.”